ACPE-CPE Program Curriculum Elements

-Each student chooses a clinical area(s) within the hospital that coincides with his/her own learning covenant.
-These clinical areas include: adult trauma, pediatrics, women's health, psychiatry, burn patients and adult acute care units.
-She or he is responsible to provide at least five hours of pastoral care through daily patient/family visitation and collaborative relational development with the health care team.
+The clinical setting of the hospital is the primary teacher for students.
+Each student interacts and provides care in a clinical area(s) within the hospital that coincides with their own learning covenant.
+These clinical areas include: adult trauma, pediatrics, women's health, burn patients, and adult acute care units.
+Students are responsible to provide spiritual care through patient/family visitation, collaborative relational development with the health care team, and overnight on-call rotations.
 This unique opportunity provides various experiences in which the student has an opportunity to establish a basic level of trust, which in turn, fosters an openness to learning and experiencing deeper relationships, varied lifestyles, beliefs and self-knowledge.
 This can serve to help the student in identifying, developing and differentiating their own unique ministry.

 Didactic seminars facilitate a working knowledge of pastoral content, personality theory, leadership development, cultural/gender theory and medical practice.
-This understanding of humanity informs, enhances or limits the student's pastoral work.
-These seminars are scheduled weekly for one hour.
+This understanding of humanity informs, enhances or limits the student's spiritual care work.

-Group provides a time for students to share both their thoughts and feelings about working with patients, families, staff, other students and the supervisor.
-The purpose is to help the student become aware of how he/she receives and responds to support, clarification and confrontation with regard to his/her own attitudes, values and beliefs.
-On a weekly basis there are two supervised interpersonal open groups of 60 minutes; two supervised verbatim case conferences at 90 minutes per session; five 15 minute on-call and administrative report times; and one didactic session of 60 minutes.
+Group provides a time for students to share their thoughts and feelings about working with patients, families, staff, other students, and the Certified Educator.
+The purpose is to help the student become aware of how they receive and respond to support, clarification, and confrontation with regard to their own attitudes, values, and beliefs.
+Group supervision includes Interpersonal Relations (IPR) group, verbatim seminar, and belief & practice seminar.

-This is a weekly time, in dialogue between student and supervisor to individualize, integrate and plan opportunities for personal/professional growth.
-As active partners in the learning process, the student is invited to take significant responsibility for initiating issues that are important for learning by providing written material and reflection on pastoral ministry.
+This is a weekly time between student and supervisor to individualize, integrate and plan opportunities for personal/professional growth.
+As active partners in the learning process, the student is invited to take significant responsibility for initiating issues that are important for learning and seeking feedback/consultation regarding these issues.

 At the beginning of each unit of training, a covenant of learning is developed and completed as mutually agreed upon by the student and supervisor.
 The covenant is open to negotiation as the need arises and the student becomes aware of new ways to enrich their pastoral formation and reflection.

-Verbatim and narrative reports on pastoral acts are written on a weekly basis.
+Verbatim and narrative reports on the student’s spiritual care are written on a weekly basis.
 These tools of assessment and reflection are submitted for both group and individual supervision as part of the ongoing process of patient care.
-These serve to strengthen self-awareness, self-confidence and professional competence in delivering effective pastoral care.
+These serve to strengthen self-awareness, self-confidence, and professional competence in delivering effective spiritual care.